 Lesson 1) Rules and Regulations

 Hello and welcome to my humble courtyard and to Magical Transportation!
 I'll be your instructor, Madame Fox.
 In my many years of guiding youngsters through the skies (as well as working in the Department of Magical Transportation) I’ve learned quite a few things, and am hoping to pass them onto you.
 In this course, you can expect a thorough background in multiple types of flying apparatus, with a particular focus on broomsticks.
 At the end, provided you pass the course, you’ll be able to bring your own broom with you to Hogwarts as Second Years, and you will be fully prepared (and trusted) to fly on your own with no supervision from Hogwarts staff!
-If you have to retake this course, don’t worry, it won’t keep you from going onto your Second Year.
-It may sting your pride a bit, but plenty of competent Quidditch athletes have been late bloomers and needed to take the class twice or, in some cases, ended up sleeping through the final exam.
+If you have to retake this course, don’t worry, It may sting your pride a bit, but plenty of competent Quidditch athletes have been late bloomers and needed to take the class twice or, in some cases, ended up sleeping through the final exam.
 They were very motivated to set their alarm next year!
 I’m sure you can imagine the discomfort of being on the Quidditch team, but not being allowed to practice unless supervised by a staff member!
 It made for quite the interesting Quidditch season that year.

 But enough reminiscing.
 In case you’d like a sneak peek at the topics we’ll be covering, you’ll find a syllabus on the board: